 The lat pulldown and straight-arm pulldown are both shoulder extension exercises, which primarily work the latissimus dorsi, which is the largest muscle in your upper body.
 The muscle spans from your lower back to the middle of your spine and out to your shoulder, where it attaches.

 In the lat pulldown, the lats work harder if you use a wider grip.
 In the straight-arm pulldown, a narrow grip works best.
 A lat pulldown will work the lats more because you can use more weight.
-In the straight-arm pulldown other muscles, like your
+In the straight-arm pulldown other muscles, like your triceps, will give out before your lats do.

 The posterior deltoid, part of the big muscle that covers your shoulder, contributes in the lat pulldown and straight-arm pulldown.
-This muscle is in the back of the
+This muscle is in the back of the shoulder, and helps pull your arm down and back during the movement.
+It assists the lat in extending your shoulder, which helps you pull the weight down in both exercises.
+It's used more in the lat pulldown than the straight-arm pulldown because your arms move out to the side as you pull down.

 Both exercises use a smaller muscle called the teres major, a small muscle that spans from the bottom of your shoulder blade to the side of your arm.
-It helps extend the shoulder, just like the
+It helps extend the shoulder, just like the lat and posterior deltoid, but it's the weakest muscle of the three.

 Your triceps, the muscles on the bottom of your arm, play a big part in the straight-arm pulldown, but not as much in the lat pulldown.
-In the straight-arm pulldown, they keep your elbows straight throughout the movement and they help you pull your arms down, aiding the
+In the straight-arm pulldown, they keep your elbows straight throughout the movement and they help you pull your arms down, aiding the lats.
+They also help you in the lat pulldown but they don't work nearly as hard because your elbow is bent, not extended.

 Muscles Unique to the Lat Pulldown